obriencj/python-sibilant/README.md

 ### Importer

 Python 3 provides an extensible import system via `importlib`.
-When the `sibilant.importer` module is loaded, this system will be extended to support treating sibilant source files (files found in `sys.path` and ending in `.lspy` or `.sibilant`) as packages or modules.
+When the `sibilant` module is loaded, this system will be extended to support treating sibilant source files (files found in `sys.path` and ending in `.lspy` or `.sibilant`) as packages or modules.

-In other words, to enable loading of sibilant code at runtime, you just need to have `import sibilant.importer` at the beginning of your top-level module.
+In other words, to enable loading of sibilant code at runtime, you just need to have `import sibilant` at the beginning of your top-level module.

-From within a sibilant module the `import` function allows fetching a module from the importer. `defimport` and `defimportfrom` will bind modules or their contents to the global namespace.
+From within a sibilant module the `import` function allows fetching a module from the importer. `def import` and `def import-from` will bind modules or their contents.

 ### Compile to File